Majorana quanta, string scattering, curved spacetimes and the Riemann Hypothesis: Discussions and Conclusions

 Hilbert, Hardy and P\'olya made this treatment of the RH moving towards the study of dynamical systems.
-From the results obtained with the Hilbert-P\'lya approach we passed to the $S$-matrix formulation to treat the physical analogue of the RH in a complete and coherent way.
+From the results obtained with the Hilbert-P\'olya approach we passed to the $S$-matrix formulation to treat the physical analogue of the RH in a complete and coherent way.
 The reason is actually explained by the Majorana Tower which is the perfect expression of a ``Reggeized'' world that does not contain a Higgs-like mechanism and does not know other perturbative processes.

-We applied the infinite-components Majorana solution to connect these two approaches to the Riemann Hypothesis.
+We applied the infinite-components Majorana solution to these two approaches to verify the validity of the Riemann Hypothesis by using the results in Ref. \cite{sierra,castro} where we think that a pathway to the RH was clearly shown.

 The first one is that proposed by Hilbert and P\'olya, where the RH is true if there is a an Hermitian or unitary operator, describing a given physical system, whose eigenvalue spectrum has a $1-1$ correspondence with the non-trivial zeros of $\zeta(z)$, even if the results in Ref. \cite{bender} obtained with PT-symmetric Hamiltonians in Rigged Hilbert Spaces can in principle cast some doubt on the strict requirements of Hermiticity or self-adjointness present in the original formulation of the Hilbert-P\'olya approach.

-Here, after having analyzed the various attempts made in the literature, we proposed the Majorana family of particles of the Majorana Tower as further development to the studies made with the Dirac particle.
-We found that the Majorana particles present in their equations of motion in a Rindler spacetime a distribution that agrees with that of the zeros of $\zeta$ with a good asymptotic fit.
+Here, after having analyzed the various attempts made in the literature, we proposed the Majorana family of particles given by the Majorana Tower as further development to the studies made with the Dirac particle.
+We found that the Majorana particles present in their equations of motion in a Rindler spacetime a distribution of energy values, as a function of the angular momentum $j$ that agrees with that of the zeros of $\zeta$, realized with an analytic approach through Kontorovitch-Lebedev integral transforms and second order modified Bessel functions of the second kind derived from the boundary conditions for Majorana particles in a $D=1+1$ Rindler hyperbolic spacetime, described by an Hermitian operator.
+We find an effective correspondence with the Riemann $\zeta(z)$ function through an implicit equation involving an integral transformation and with the zeros of zeta.

-The second method is instead based on the correspondence between the non-trivial zeros of $\zeta(z)$ and the zeros and poles of the $S$-matrix of a given physical system and this novel approach to the RH.
-From the literature one can show that it is sufficient to prove and justify with a physical model that the poles of the scattering matrix $S$ are always given with the form $k_n = 1/2 \pm i \lambda_n$.
+The second method is instead based on the correspondence between the non-trivial zeros of $\zeta(z)$ and the zeros and poles of the $S$-matrix of scattering Majorana tachyons and this novel approach to the RH.
+The trivial zeros of $\zeta(z)$ correspond to the infinite countably poles of the Veneziano amplitude found in the negative real axis through the immediate correspondence with the trivial zeta zeros that lie in the negative even real axis, viz., $- n \rightarrow - 2 n$.